hakutakaid/Music-Indo/config/README.md

 3. `TELEGRAM_EDIT_SLEEP` : Time sleep duration For Telegram Downloader.
 Default to 5 seconds
 4. `AUTO_LEAVING_ASSISTANT` : Set it in `True` if you want to leave your assistant after a certain amount of time.
 5. `ASSISTANT_LEAVE_TIME` : Time after which your assistant account will leave served chats automatically.
 Default to 5400 seconds, i.e 90 Mins

-6. `AUTO_DOWNLOADS_CLEAR` : Set it `True` if you want to delete downloads after the music playout ends.
-7. `AUTO_SUGGESTION_MODE` : Set it `True` if you want to bot to suggest about bot commands to random chats of your bots.
-9. `AUTO_SUGGESTION_TIME` : Time after which your bot will suggest random 1/10 chats of your served chats about bot commands.
-Default to 5400 seconds, i.e 90 Mins
-10. `SET_CMDS` : Set it to `True` if you want your bot to set the commands for chat menu automatically.
+6. `SET_CMDS` : Set it to `True` if you want your bot to set the commands for chat menu automatically.
 [Reference](https://i.postimg.cc/Bbg3LQTG/image.png)

 ## Spotify Vars